History

 of autonomy, these meetings were encouraged to incorporate Native American

 customs and culture into their formats.
-Ten of the original twelve meetings
+About ten of the original twelve meetings

 still flourish today!